g-broche/g-broche/README.md

 Initially followed a web dev training course focusing on PHP and JS, after which i deployed a first personnal web project by creating a fansite (https://main.shigumanofans.com).

-While so far i have mostly experienced PHP (Laravel & Symfony) and JS/TS (Vue, React, Angular), I am currently self-learning Java and Spring to increase my knowledge and see other project environments.
+While so far i have mostly experienced PHP (Laravel & Symfony) and JS/TS (Vue, React, Angular), I then started self-learning Java and Spring to increase my knowledge and see other project environments.
+I am currently followwing a one year training course (stack java/angular) to further extend my knowledge and experience.

 ⛔Only projects intended as study or software will be public repository.
 All repositories about personal projects intended to be deployed as web apps are strictly private.